bf4648/meteor-karma/README.md

 # Karma Runner integration for Meteor

-See [http://karma-runner.github.io/0.12/index.html] for more info on Karma Runner.
+See [Karma documentation](http://karma-runner.github.io/0.13/index.html) for more info on Karma Runner.

 ## API

 * `Karma.start(id, options)`: Starts a long running Karma server that will close when the Meteor App is closed.
 * `Karma.setConfig(id, options)`: Sets the config for the Karma server.
 A running Karma server will reload and use the new config.

-For possible options see [http://karma-runner.github.io/0.12/config/configuration-file.html].
+For possible options see [Karma documentation](http://karma-runner.github.io/0.13/config/configuration-file.html).

 ## Example